jgujerry/python-web-examples/bottle-postgres/README.md

 * *postgres latest*

-The prerequisites of using the starter template are the following:
+The prerequisites of using the starter example are the following:

 * [Docker](https://docs.docker.com/engine/install/)
 * [Docker Compose](https://docs.docker.com/compose/install/)